janberner/AuditingTutorial/README.md

 pkill keosd
 keosd &
 ```
-to stop it and restart it again.
+to stop it process and restart it again.

 When starting a blockchain, we can add different plugins to the blockchain to enable specific features.
 More information about available plugins can be found [here](https://developers.eos.io/manuals/eos/latest/nodeos/plugins/index).
 With the settings below a blockchain with all basic and neccessary plugins is started and will begin to produce blocks.
 Note, in the directory the command is executed in, a file will be created *nodeos.log*, it logs the nodeos tool.